RelancioBorgesDev/Astro-Blog/src/content/blog/post-1.md

 ---
-layout: "../../layouts/BlogPostLayout.astro"
-title: Understanding How JavaScript Works
+title: "Understanding How JavaScript Works"
 date: 2024-03-19
-author: Relancio Borges
+author: "Relancio Borges"
-image: { src: "/images/post-1.jpg", alt: "A picture of a coder" }
+image: "./images/post-1.jpg"
-description: Have you ever wondered what the most important items of life are?
-Well, wonder no more!
+description: "Have you ever wondered what the most important items of life are?
+Well, wonder no more!"
-draft: false
-category: Reference Docs
+category: "Reference Docs"
 ---

+JavaScript is a versatile and powerful programming language that is widely used for creating interactive websites and web applications.
+In this article, we'll explore the fundamentals of how JavaScript works under the hood.

+## Introduction to JavaScript

+// Remaining content...

 # Understanding How JavaScript Works